 This course focuses on application of nursing concepts to assist health care professionals to transition into the role of the registered nurse.
 Emphasis in this course is placed on evidenced based clinical decision making and nursing concepts provided in a family and community context for a variety of health alterations across the lifespan.

 NUR 211 ADVANCED NURSING CONCEPTS - 7 Hrs.

-Prerequisite: SPH 106 or 107, NUR 114 & NUR 115 or NUR 209
+Prerequisite: NUR 114, NUR 115 or NUR 209